Medically reviewed by Domonique Martin

 Extreme heat is defined as temperatures of 90 degrees F or higher lasting two to three days or more.
 The human body must work overtime to maintain a normal temperature in these conditions.
 If the body cannot cool itself, it produces and retains more heat than it dissipates.
 This is overheating.
 Overheating and dehydration can lead to heat-related illnesses.

 Individuals who exercise in extreme heat are at high risk of heat-related injuries because intense physical activity generates excess body heat that is hard to release.
 For someone who exerts themselves in hot, humid weather without sufficient hydration, sweating may not be adequate to cool the body to a safe level.
-Fortunately, heat-related sports injuries are preventable using the tips below.
+Fortunately, summer-heat related sports injuries are preventable using the tips below.

 Heat-related illness (hyperthermia) refers to several conditions that occur when the body struggles to cool itself down.
 These conditions range from mild to serious and potentially life-threatening.
 Here are the four most common types of heat illness, from least to most severe.